andela-stuff/cp-defence/README.md

 > * The application should not throw console errors.
 > * The application should use production build of libraries, frameworks, ... (eg. production build of React, not development)
 > * The browser page should not refresh (for single-page applications).
+> * Ensure all endpoints have been implemented, and working as expected.
+> * Ensure the endpoints recover gracefully when supplied with invalid data.

 ### To Exceed Expectation
 > * The application should add more functionality.
 For instance, the app could have more server endpoints.